Choppa: History

 His first album Choppa Style was released in 2001 by independent label Take Fo' Records.
 The eponymous single became a local New Orleans hit.

-In 2003 his second album, Straight from the N.O., was released by Master P's No Limit Records.
+In 2003, his second album, Straight from the N.O., was released by Master P's No Limit Records.
 It rose to number 54 on the US Billboard 200.

-In 2004 he joined Roy Jones Jr.'s group Body Head Bangerz.
+In 2004, he joined Roy Jones Jr.'s group Body Head Bangerz.
 Jones's record label Body Head Entertainment released Choppa's third album Da Real Choppa in 2005 and his fourth Comin' Back Home in 2006.

-In 2013 Choppa released his first mixtape, "choppa Style".
+In 2013, Choppa released his first mixtape, "Choppa Style".
 It was his first solo project in seven years.

+Personal life

+In September 2024, Choppa and his fiancée were involved in a serious car accident that sent both of them to the hospital.